 - Increase testosterone levels when aimed to testicles (which is where T is produced).

 - Increase thyroid hormone production when aimed to thyroid (neck area).

 - Turn thin and light vellus hairs into thick androgenic terminal hairs.

-Now do you have to go take actual red light laser sessions to a clinic or buy a device costing thousands?
+Now, do you have to take actual red light laser sessions to a clinic or buy a device costing thousands?

-Not necessarily.
-You can get to the optimal wavelengths with powerful laser flashlight too, just make sure that it’s in range of 630-850nw, and you should be able to mimic the results seen in studies by pointing the light to your beard area for 20-30 minutes per day.
+You can get to the optimal wavelengths with powerful laser flashlight too, make sure that it’s in range of 630-850nw, and you should be able to mimic the results seen in studies by pointing the light to your beard area for 20-30 minutes per day.